 Disney Cruise Entertainment & Activities

-- Disney Trivia – Be prepared, the questions are really hard but fun!
-They do give out a prize to the winner.
-We didn’t win, not even close.
+- Disney Trivia - The questions are really hard but it's fun to do + they give out awesome prizes to the winners!

-- Comedy Shows - Match your Mate was our favorite, the hostess was hilarious!
+- Comedy Shows - Match your Mate was our favorite show, the hostess was hilarious!

 - Magic Act

-- Mixology Class ($20 per person + tip) – This was Travis’s favorite class + it's a great value for the number of drinks you get to try!
+- Mixology Class - This was Travis' favorite class + it's a great value for the number of drinks you get to try!

-- Martini Tasting ($20 per person + tip) – We enjoyed this tasting too but it was our least favorite of the three classes we went to.
+- Martini Tasting - We enjoyed this tasting too but it was our least favorite of the three classes we went to.

 - Senses Spa

-- Pin Trading Night – Make sure you show up early, the best pins go fast!
-Bring lots of trading pins with you.
+- Pin Trading Night - Bring at least 10 trading pins with you and arrive early.
 You will find a few cast members to trade with during the cruise (mostly in the gift shops) but most of the trading will take place on this night.

 - Diaper Dash - All the babies who can't walk yet, line up and race/crawl their way to the finish line.
-It’s pretty hilarious to watch and cheer on your favorite baby (go Mateo!!!) is really fun!
+The babies are so adorable and it's fun to watch and cheer on your favorite baby!

-- Pool days + the Aquaduck - We relaxed by the adult pool a few times and we also went on the Aquaduck, it was awesome!
-The wait is usually around 30 minutes unless you get there really early or pretty late
+- Adult Pool + Aquaduck - We relaxed by the adult pool a few times and we also went on the Aquaduck, it was awesome!
+The wait is usually around 30 minutes unless you get there really early or late in the day.

 We decided to go zip lining at Tree Limin Extreme Zip Lining because Travis really wanted to do an exciting excursion.

-The views from the zip lining stands are jaw dropping.
+At the course, there are six zip lines, two sky bridges, and acres of jungle to zip through!
+The views from the zip lining stands are jaw-dropping.
 I took so many gorgeous pictures from the platforms!